retooth2/xenharmlib/doc/quickstart.rst

 to create these objects, however the above combination are the most common practice.

-All notational objects are bound to their lower level equivalent.
+All notational objects are bound to their lower-level equivalent.
 Given a notational object you can always retrieve their lower level
-counter-part:
+counterpart:

 .. testcode::